Dermal Fillers vs other treatments

 • Choose Fillers if: You want visible shaping or correction of features

-• Choose Sunekos if: You want to improve elasticity, hydration, and overall skin resilience
+• Choose Sunekos if: You want to improve elasticity, hydration, and subtle rejuvenation

 Who is the best candidate for Dermal Fillers?